-The Cry1Ac, Cry1F and PAT proteins have been assessed by FSANZ in previous applications (A341, A372, A375, A380, A386, A436, A446 and A481) and found to be safe for human consumption.
-In addition, the applicant submitted three further acute oral toxicity studies in mice to further support the safety of these proteins.
+The Cry1Ac, Cry1F and PAT proteins have been assessed by FSANZ a number of times in different genetically modified foods and found to be safe for human consumption.
+In addition, three further acute oral toxicity studies in mice were assessed.